ihh/wikimess/README.md

 edit the REST policy in [config/policies.js](config/policies.js).
 Currently, it allows local users full access to the database.

-# Bracery
+## Bracery

 [Bracery](https://github.com/ihh/bracery) is Wiki Messenger's native syntax for representing generative context-free grammars.
 Bracery blends elements of [Tracery](http://tracery.io/) and [regular expression](https://en.wikipedia.org/wiki/Regular_expression) syntax.

 Wiki Messenger implements Bracery expansion as a web service, with nonterminal definitions as a RESTful resource.
+On startup, an initial set of symbols is loaded from the [data/symbols](data/symbols) directory.

-Special variables interpreted by Wiki Messenger include
+Special Bracery variables interpreted by Wiki Messenger include

 - `$icon` and `$icolor` (name and color of icons displayed on cards)
 - `$tags` (set by default to the message tags; if modified, will override the message tags)